Find a spider by...

 Distinguishing features of this spider are its body shape, green colour, leg positions and spines, and pattern of rectangular 'plates' on its upper

 The correct scientific name for this spider is uncertain but its overall shape and colour seem to be sufficiently similar to

 Cetratus rubropunctatus to be a Cetratus species, although the patterning on the upper surfaces of its abdomen is very different.
+The long

+spines on the first two pairs of legs also are characteristic of the genus Cetratus rather than Hedana.
 However, at least in 2017 several photos similar to the ones presented above have been labelled (by unknown persons) as a green Hedana species.
 While it is true

 that known Australian Hedana species have a body and leg shape similar to the ones in the photos shown on this page Hedana species are normally brown (though Hedana